Welcome! Here you can learn more about how to use the transcription desk.

 - Also, sometimes one image will have two pages of manuscript.
 Please indicate a page break by using the “page break” “style” in the drop-down menu.

 - The “styles” button is important if you want to “tag” people, places, or dates in the text.
 We hope you will!

 - The transcription desk includes a menu with a few tools to help you transcribe the document.
 You can toggle between a visual mode and source mode by clicking on the icon on the top left of the editing window.
 This is useful if you want to add tags for formatting.

 - You can use the cut-and-paste buttons if there are repetitions or mistakes as you type.

 - If you are inserting from a webpage or a word document, use the “insert as text” or “insert from Word” buttons to avoid extra formatting tags being included in the transcription!

 - The “omega” icon opens a special characters menu so that you can easily insert vowels with umlauts and ess-zet.
 You can also insert italics, underline, strikethrough, and superscript.

 Is there something you can’t read in the document and want another pair of eyes to look over?
 Between the transcription window and the “Current Transcription” panel you can see three tabs.

 discuss page | view history | view document

-When transcribing abbreviations, please expand the abbreviation to the full word or phrase.
-For example, “u.” should be transcribed as “und”.
-Please refer to the list of Commonly Used Abbreviations.
+When transcribing abbreviations, please do not expand the abbreviation to the full word or phrase.
+For example, “u.” should be transcribed as is.
+Please refer to the list of Commonly Used Abbreviations to understand the abbreviations.